ST10461894/MAST-POE/README.md

 Changes Overview:
-Adding average price per course
+Adding average price per course.
 1. Added logic to calculate the average price per section (for each course: Starter, Main, Dessert).
 2. Added a new section under each course to display the average price specific to that course.
 3. Updated styles for the new "average price" text under each section.